memph1024/swapdex-documentation/docs/troubleshooting/02-Glossary.md

 ---

 ## **Substrate**
 A modular framework for building blockchains.
-Kusari and SwapDex are built using Substrate.
+Kusari and SwapDEX are built using Substrate.
 Chains built with Substrate will be easy to connect as parachains.

 ---

 ## **Tabling**
-In Kusari/SwapDex governance, bringing a proposal to a vote via referendum.
+In Kusari/SwapDEX governance, bringing a proposal to a vote via referendum.
 Note that this is the British meaning of "tabling", which is different from the US version, which means "to postpone" a measure.

 ---